 Let me start by saying that while I have categorised this as a recipe it is SO easy that does it even qualify as a recipe?
 I don’t know!
 Despite this, I’m going to share how you can make these dairy-free cheese and tomato pinwheels!

 Puff pastry (one sheet) – we use the Jusrol puff pastry as this is dairy free and suitable for vegetarians and vegans

-100g tomato puree (or dairy-free pesto or blended roasted red peppers)
+100g tomato puree (or air fryer roasted tomatoes, dairy-free pesto or blended roasted red peppers)

 200g dairy-free cheese (we use Violife grated)